plan4hub/yoda/docs/MANUAL.md

 To access non-public repos, you need to set GitHub user-name and token.
 A token can be easily created by logging into GitHub, then select Settings, and Personal access tokens, Create new token.
 Copy your user name and the resulting token.

+To retrieve your token, select *Settings/Developer Settings/Personal access tokens* in GitHub.

 The token is centrally for your browser by using the [Yoda Admin](yoda-admin.html).

 *Note*: This feature uses the "localStorage" mechanism, which is not supported in earlier Internet Explorer versions.